Y-sektionen/wpManySiteAdmin/README.md

 wpManySiteAdmin
 ===========

-Scripts for simplified installation, maintainance and deletion of Wordpress sites.
-Installs Active Directory (AD) plugin for Wordpress as well since AD is used at LiU.
+Scripts for simplified installation, update, monitoring and deletion of Wordpress sites.
+Each site is after installation automatically upgraded through minor updates and scanned for vulnerabilities using wp-scan and ssl-labs-scan.

-This readme does NOT cover AD-plugin and OpenLDAP configuration since that's specific to each domain.
+Note: The default installation installs the Active Directory (AD) plugin for Wordpress since AD is commonly used at LiU for user data.
+This readme does NOT cover AD-plugin configuration since that's specific to each domain.

 ## License

 ```
 CYD-poolen - wp-cli - Scripts for simplified installation, maintaining and
 deletion of Wordpress sites.
-Copyright (C) 2014 CYD-poolen, Linköping University.
+Copyright (C) 2014,2015 CYD-poolen, Linköping University.

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by